Antyfive/teo.js/README.md

     partial: {  // partial context will be passed into index.template
         id: "test"
     },
-    title: "Title",  // context will be passed to layout.template }, function(err, output) { // if callback function as third argument - no layout rendering, just partial
+    title: "Title"  // context will be passed to layout.template }, function(err, output) { // if callback function as third argument - no layout rendering, just partial

 });
 ```